johanengstrand/xbee-resources/README.md

 > If the Xbee does not respond, try another baud rate.

 XCTU might at some point ask you to reset the radio module.
-This usually needs to be done by shorting the RESET pin to ground.
+This can be done by shorting the RESET pin to ground, in case pressing the reset button on your shield/USB interface has no effect.
 RESET is for most Xbee modules located at pin 5 (ground is on pin 10) but check the data sheet.
-Resetting the radio module in this way rarely solved any problems for me, though.

 ![Pin layout on a typical Xbee module.](/images/pins.jpg)

+Also, try the Recovery tool in XCTU in order to forcibly flash an unresponsive unit with your desired firmware.

 If all else fails you may need to download the old, XCTU legacy software, take a look at ![this](https://www.digi.com/support/knowledge-base/recovery-procedure-for-xbees) ![this](http://arduino.blogs.ua.sapo.pt/1874.html) and this ![this](https://www.instructables.com/id/Restoring-your-broken-XBee/).
+This may however not work for newer modules.